-Malware regularly use USB sticks to infect victims and USB sticks is a common vector of infection (as an example Lost USB keys have 66% chance of malware).
+Malware regularly uses USB sticks to infect victims, and the abuse of USB sticks is a common vector of infection (as an example Lost USB keys have 66% chance of malware).

-CIRCLean is a independent hardware solution to clean documents from untrusted USB keys / USB sticks.
-The device converts automatically untrusted documents into a readable format on a clean USB key/stick.
+CIRCLean is an independent hardware solution to clean documents from untrusted (obtained) USB keys / USB sticks.
+The device automatically converts untrusted documents into a readable but disarmed format and stores these clean files on a trusted (user owned) USB key/stick.

-The code runs on a Raspberry Pi (a small hardware device), which also means it is not required to plug or open the original USB key on a computer.
-CIRCLean can be seen as kind of air gap between the untrusted USB key and your operational computer.
+The code runs on a Raspberry Pi (a small hardware device), which also means it is not required to plug the original USB key into a computer.
+CIRCLean can be seen as a kind of air gap between the untrusted USB key and your operational computer.

 Unplug the device:

-Plug the untrusted key in the top usb slot of the Raspberry Pi:
+Plug the untrusted key into the top usb slot of the Raspberry Pi:

-Plug your own key in the bottom usb slot:
+Plug your own, trusted key into the bottom usb slot:

 Note: Make sure your own key is bigger than the untrusted one.
-The extracted documents might be bigger than the original ones.
+The extracted documents are sometimes bigger than the original ones.

 Connect the power to the micro USB: